make-all/tuya-local/README.md

 Heater gotchas
 --------------
-Goldair heaters have individual target temperatures for their Comfort and Eco modes, whereas Home Assistant only supports a single target temperature.
+Goldair GPPH heaters have individual target temperatures for their Comfort and Eco modes, whereas Home Assistant only supports a single target temperature.
 Therefore, when you're in Comfort mode you will set the Comfort temperature (`5`-`35`), and when you're in Eco mode you will set the Eco temperature (`5`-`21`), just like you were using the heater's own control panel.
 Bear this in mind when writing automations that change the operation mode and set a temperature at the same time: